Wang Wei

-Wang Wei (699–759) was a Chinese musician, painter, poet, and politician of the middle Tang dynasty.
-He is regarded as one of the most famous men of arts and letters of his era.
-Many of his poems survive and 29 of them are included in the 18th-century anthology Three Hundred Tang Poems.
-Many of his best poems were inspired by the local landscape.
+Wang Wei (王維 (王维, Wáng Wéi); 699–761), courtesy name Mojie, was a Chinese musician, painter, poet, and politician of the middle Tang dynasty.
+He is regarded as one of the most distinguished men of arts and letters of his era.
+About 400 of his poems survived and 29 of them are included in the 18th-century anthology Three Hundred Tang Poems.
+A large portion of his finest poems drew inspirations from the local landscape.